BeltStack

 Many nonprofits have an executive director or office manager running payroll.
 Choose software that's straightforward to set up and run—published pricing, no long sales cycle, and support when you need it.
 Gusto and OnPay are built for self-serve; QuickBooks Payroll fits if you already use QuickBooks; ADP offers dedicated support when you're ready to scale.

-Why we chose these tools for nonprofits.
+Why we recommend these tools

 Gusto